Just My Type

 Loading

 In a recent opinion piece in the Enterprise Bulletin titled “Swayze overused by council?”
 EB reporter/editor Paul Brian comments, I think the overuse of Swayze is outlandish and it is not congruent with the tough financial situation of the town.* Like much of the EB’s increasingly vague reporting since former editor Ian Adams left, the paper’s current editorial staff doesn’t seem to understand municipal politics.
-The reporting on many local matters raised at the council table show a naïve ignorance of both the issues and the processes at stake. … click below for more ↓
+The reporting on many local matters raised at the council table show a naïve ignorance of both the issues and the processes at stake.
+The EB’s budget reporting this year was so flawed it should have been posted as … click below for more ↓

 Me, Myself and I Redux